 My obsession with bats lingers.
-Last year, I made several projects with bats formed by cutting strips of fabric on opposite angles.
-About six months ago, I spent a lot of time designing different quilts with bats in them.
-However, with my Quilt-A-Long being pushed back, I didn’t think I would have enough time to create a post so I put it on the back burner.
-Oh, but I needed this quick project . . . this spark of creativity!
-A cleansing of the pallet.
+Last year, I made several bat projects formed by cutting strips on opposite angles.
+Then six months ago, I spent a lot of time designing different quilts with bats in them.
+With my quilt-a-long being pushed back, I didn’t think I would have time to create a Halloween post so I put it on the back burner.
+However, I needed a quick project — a spark of creativity!
+Cleansing of the palate.
 You see, I have been up to my eyeballs in Rug Quilt Blocks.
 Ironically, I still need to make more.
-My Quilting Bee selected a block similar to my Quilt-A-long block for last month’s block.
-Big gulp, yes I am a month behind (again).
-I haven’t been able to bring myself to make more.
-I really should have worked on them this weekend, but instead I worked up the math, cut away and sewed a bunch to created this Bat Table Runner tutorial to share with you.
+My Quilting Bee selected a block similar to my quilt-a-long block for last month’s block.
+Unfortunately, I haven’t been able to bring myself to make them.
+I really should have worked on them this weekend, but I worked up some math, cut away, sewed a bunch, and created this Bat Table Runner tutorial.

 The block: Two bats in flight mirroring each other